 We are not required to keep God’s commandments or Torah, nor to become “legally Jewish,” to obtain justification for our sins in His eyes, leading to salvation and eternal life.
 Salvation from our sins, and an eternal existence with God, can be attained only through our faith and belief in the following things:

 It is our faith that brings God’s forgiveness and grace to us.
-That is, we are justified by faith rather than by works
+That is, we are justified by faith

 This does not mean that bad times, and even tragedies, will not occur for us.
 It simply means that God is more prone to bless us in our lives, on an enduring basis, if we obey His Law.
 One example of doing this is tithing